|

 Why do I need postpartum support?

-Many people nowadays do not have family close by to help them after their baby is born and are going through a time of major adjustment on their own.
+Many people these days do not have family close by to help them after their baby is born and are going through a time of major adjustment on their own.
 People all over the world have help during the first few weeks after a birth.
 In addition to helping you around the house so that you have time to bond with your baby, a doula brings with her on her visits a wealth of information, resources, and encouragement.
 A postpartum doula can talk to you about your birth, about caring for your newborn, and can help you with breastfeeding, if needed.

 How does a postpartum doula differ from a baby nurse or nanny?